 Our installations quickly drew attention.
 People found us online and watched our videos tens of thousands of times.
 Local news even picked up our story, talking about it on the radio, TV, and online.

-All this was made possible thanks to flowers blooming in the springtime, and a marketing plan that was natural, sustainable, and organic.
+All this was made possible thanks to flowers blooming in the springtime, and a marketing campaign that was natural, sustainable, and organic.

 Looking back, I needed this.
 As an international student you sometimes feel a bit disconnected, and today’s world is so digital we can forget that we live in a real one too.
 It’s almost silly to have to remind ourselves that.